snimu/blog/contents/byte-latent-transformer/article.md

 ## The goal

-The goal of the paper is to use bytes (characters) as inputs in a transformer, without increasing the sequence length of the model compared to a normal transformer with Byte-Pair Encoding (BPE) tokens.
+The goal of the paper is to use bytes (characters) as inputs in a transformer, without increasing the sequence length of the model compared to a normal transformer with Byte-Pair Encoding (BPE) tokens, by dynamically grouping bytes into patches.

 This is desireable because it allows the model to have access to much more fine-grained information about the input than possible with BPE.
 As we will see later, it can also lead to superior scaling properties.
 Both of these are a big deal.